jleben/ren/README.rst

 This project is still in an early stage of development.
 A lot of work remains to be done to meet these goals.
 To start with, the application needs a better name :).

-A screenshot of Datavis in action:
+A screenshot of Datavis in action - exploring and comparing data streams at different stages of extracting musical section from audio:

 .. image:: doc/screenshot.png
     :width: 20cm